International Security

 Why you should study this degree

-- Covers a variety of both traditional and critical approaches to security studies, and both ‘hard’ and broader range of security concerns (conflict, wars and diplomacy but also climate change, hybrid warfare, ‘human security’, etc).
+- Covers a variety of both traditional and critical approaches to security studies, and both a ‘hard’ and broader range of security concerns (conflict, wars and diplomacy but also climate change, hybrid warfare, ‘human security’, etc).

 - Opportunities to tailor coursework to preferred areas of interest, including in-depth specialisation for the dissertation.